ShawxingKwok/ITWorks/content/docs/multiplatform/mvb/proposal/_index.md

 removed.
 <img src=firstTextView.png width=300/>

-# Relative distance is displayed but actually excluded
+# Relative position is displayed but actually excluded
 Now I add a `button` at the top-right area near the added `TextView`.
 It's also linked to top and right borders by default.
 And the relative distance tagged with my red line should be also displayed, but excluded in the background source code.